RickardHF/GitHub-Security-MCP-Server/README.md

 ### VS Code Integration

+#### Running Latest Publised Version

+To use the latest publised version, you can choose to add a new tool, select node and use the package `@rickardhf/github-security-mcp-server`.

 #### Running Local Version

 To use the local version of the mcp server in your editor you can run the built file of your project in a similar way to what is displayed under here.
 You simply add this server configuration to the `mcp.json` file, either globally or for that specific workspace.